jimm/advent_of_code/README.md

 http://adventofcode.com/

 I like solving these in multiple languages.
 For the first few years it was Elixir.
-Now it's Elixir and Common Lisp as the mood takes me.
+Now it's Python, Elixir, Common Lisp, or whatever other language I choose.